Thailand Summer Special With Flights @ ₹38999

 Kashmir Tour Packages From Rajkot

-A Kashmir tour package from Rajkot should feel simple, transparent, and stress free.
-I help you plan end to end, from Rajkot to Srinagar and back, so that you focus on experiences, not logistics.
+A Kashmir tour package from Rajkot should feel simple, transparent, and stress-free.
+Viacation helps you plan end-to-end, from Rajkot to Srinagar and back, so that you focus on experiences, not logistics.
 You get itinerary planning, hotel selection, airport and local transfers, sightseeing, and on-trip support.
-I highlight clear inclusions and exclusions, so there are no surprise add ons after booking.
+We highlight clear inclusions and exclusions, so there are no surprise add-ons after booking.
 Every hotel and houseboat comes from verified partners, with realistic photos and reviews.
-I avoid fake “luxury” tags that do not match the actual stay quality.
+We avoid fake “luxury” tags that do not match the actual stay quality.

-Many travellers worry about hidden charges, fake itineraries, and last minute cancellations.
-I address those concerns with written day wise plans, clear payment milestones, and proper vouchers before you travel.
+Many travellers worry about hidden charges, fake itineraries, and last-minute cancellations.
+We address those concerns with written day-wise plans, clear payment milestones, and proper vouchers before you travel.
 Kashmir rewards this careful planning.
 You see snow views, lakes, meadows, and local culture in one trip.
 Dal Lake shikara rides, Gulmarg cable car, Sonamarg valleys, and Pahalgam riverside walks create a balanced mix of relaxation and light adventure.
-With a well designed Kashmir tour package from Rajkot, you travel with clarity, not guesswork, and your money goes into real experiences instead of unplanned extras.
+With a well-designed Kashmir tour package, you travel with clarity, not guesswork, and your money goes into real experiences instead of unplanned extras.

 Best Time To Visit Kashmir

-• Peak Season: April to June and late December to January, ideal for families and honeymoon trips, with higher demand for hotels and houseboats.
+1. Peak Season: April to June and late December to January, ideal for families and honeymoon trips, with higher demand for hotels and houseboats.
+Kashmir tour package from Rajkot is perfect for those looking to enjoy this scenic beauty during these peak months.

-• Waning Season: Late January to early March and November, colder days, possible weather related disruptions, but quieter and more budget friendly for flexible travellers.
+3. Waning Season: Late January to early March and November, colder days, possible weather-related disruptions, but quieter and more budget-friendly for flexible travellers.

 How to Reach Kashmir

-By Train: There is no railway station in Srinagar city.
+2. By Train: There is no railway station in Srinagar city.
 The common approach is to take a train to Jammu Tawi from major junctions, then continue by road to Srinagar.
 From Rajkot, you may need to connect via another city to reach Jammu Tawi.
 Train travel suits travellers who enjoy longer journeys and want to manage costs.
-I help align train timings with your road transfers so you do not face late night arrivals without confirmed transport.
+We help align train timings with your road transfers so you do not face late-night arrivals without confirmed transport.

-By Bus and Road: From Jammu, you travel by road to Srinagar using shared cabs, private taxis, or buses.
+3. By Bus and Road: From Jammu, you travel by road to Srinagar using shared cabs, private taxis, or buses.
 The route is scenic, with mountain views and valley stretches, but travel times can vary due to traffic and weather.
-For travellers starting from Rajkot, a fully road based journey to Kashmir is usually very long and tiring, so I generally recommend a mix of train or flight plus road.
-I always plan buffer time for mountain roads, and I work only with drivers familiar with the region, so you feel safe and informed during the journey.
+For travellers starting from Rajkot, a fully road-based journey to Kashmir is usually very long and tiring, so we generally recommend a mix of train or flight plus road.
+We always plan buffer time for mountain roads, and we work only with drivers familiar with the region, so you feel safe and informed during the journey.

 Places to Visit in Kashmir

-Srinagar: Srinagar introduces you to the classic Kashmir postcard.
+1. Srinagar: Srinagar introduces you to the classic Kashmir postcard.
 Dal Lake, Nigeen Lake, and the floating markets give a unique city on water feeling.
-Mughal gardens like Shalimar Bagh and Nishat Bagh offer manicured lawns and lake views.
+Travellers can enjoy a Kashmir tour package from Rajkot to explore Mughal gardens like Shalimar Bagh and Nishat Bagh, which offer manicured lawns and lake views.
 You can stay on houseboats, walk the old city lanes, and enjoy local kahwa while watching sunsets on the boulevard.
-I usually keep at least two nights in Srinagar in most itineraries.
+We usually keep at least two nights in Srinagar in most itineraries.

-Gulmarg: Known for its meadows and snow, Gulmarg attracts both leisure travellers and skiers.
+2. Gulmarg: Known for its meadows and snow, Gulmarg attracts both leisure travellers and skiers.
 The cable car, locally called the Gondola, takes you to high viewpoints, subject to weather and operational schedules.
 In summer, you see green landscapes and horse trails, while in winter, snow activities draw crowds.
-I plan Gulmarg stays with some buffer time, as weather can change plans for higher level visits.
+We plan to stay in Gulmarg with some buffer time, as the weather can change plans for higher-level visits.

-Pahalgam: Pahalgam offers riverside scenery, pine forests, and relaxed walks.
-Areas like Betaab Valley and Aru Valley are known for wide open views and picnic friendly spots.
+3. Pahalgam: Pahalgam offers riverside scenery, pine forests, and relaxed walks.
+Areas like Betaab Valley and Aru Valley are known for wide open views and picnic-friendly spots.
 Families appreciate the slower pace, and couples enjoy quiet corners along the river.
 Local pony rides and short hikes are popular here.
-I suggest at least one or two nights in Pahalgam, so the place does not feel like just a quick photo stop.
+We suggest at least one or two nights in Pahalgam, so the place does not feel like just a quick photo stop.

 Things to Do in Kashmir

-Gondola Ride in Gulmarg: The Gulmarg cable car is a highlight for many visitors, especially first timers to Kashmir.
-It offers sweeping views and, in season, access to snow filled areas.
+2. Gondola Ride in Gulmarg: The Gulmarg cable car is a highlight for many visitors, especially first-timers to Kashmir.
+It offers sweeping views and, in season, access to snow-filled areas.
+Travellers can enhance their trip by opting for a Kashmir tour package from Rajkot.
 Tickets are often limited, and operations depend on weather and local regulations.
-I recommend advance planning, time slots that avoid the busiest queues, and realistic expectations on what is open on your travel dates.
+We recommend advance planning, time slots that avoid the busiest queues, and realistic expectations on what is open on your travel dates.

-Local Food Experiences: Kashmiri wazwan, kahwa, and breads like sheermal add a strong culinary layer to your trip.
-You can try curated meals in traditional style restaurants or simple local eateries.
-I suggest places that maintain hygiene and authenticity, not just touristy menus.
-Many travellers also enjoy vegetarian focused options, which I plan carefully so no one feels left out during group meals.
+3. Local Food Experiences: Kashmiri wazwan, kahwa, and breads like sheermal add a strong culinary layer to your trip.
+You can try curated meals in traditional-style restaurants or simple local eateries.
+We suggest places that maintain hygiene and authenticity, not just touristy menus.
+Many travellers also enjoy vegetarian-focused options, which we plan carefully so no one feels left out during group meals.

-Light Trekking and Nature Walks: Areas near Pahalgam, Sonamarg, and some parts of Gulmarg offer short trails, simple hikes, and horse supported routes.
+4. Light Trekking and Nature Walks: Areas near Pahalgam, Sonamarg, and some parts of Gulmarg offer short trails, simple hikes, and horse-supported routes.
 These are usually easy to moderate, suitable for most travellers who are reasonably fit.
-I match activities with your comfort level, so you are not pushed into risky treks.
+We match activities with your comfort level, so you are not pushed into risky treks.
 Guided walks help you understand local flora, rivers, and village life alongside the views.

-Shopping and Cultural Interactions: Many travellers enjoy browsing shawl shops, handicraft showrooms, and dry fruit markets.
-I recommend stores known for fair pricing and authentic products, which helps you avoid common tourist traps.
+5. Shopping and Cultural Interactions: Many travellers enjoy browsing shawl shops, handicraft showrooms, and dry fruit markets.
+We recommend stores known for fair pricing and authentic products, which help you avoid common tourist traps.
 Adding a visit to a crafts workshop, a saffron farm in season, or a local bakery can make your schedule more interactive.
 This softer cultural layer turns your Kashmir tour package from Rajkot into more than just a sightseeing checklist.

 Why book with us - mobile